jaescalo/akamai-pipeline-jenkins/README.md

 - [Akamai Property Manager CLI](https://github.com/akamai/cli-property-manager)
 - Go through the [Akamai Pipeline Runbook](https://developer.akamai.com/resource/whitepaper/akamai-pipeline-cli-framework-runbook/direct)

-There are two main subjects: Property Preparation for Akamai as Code and GitLab CI/CD Configuration.
+There are two main subjects: Property Preparation for Akamai as Code and Jenkins Pipeline Configuration.

 ## Prepare Properties for Akamai as Code
 Perhaps the most important step is to prepare the target properties for management via the pipeline framework.